How to get the best price on a car

 New car prices are not fixed, so think of them as the starting point for a negotiation.
 There’s huge potential for savings.

-There’s some other homework to do before you even set foot in the showroom.
+There’s more you can do to secure a great deal before you even set foot in the showroom.

 Look for manufacturer discounts online and in adverts, and be prepared to bargain – dealers still have their own margin to play with.

-It’s vital to check out car broker prices – they’re easy to obtain online.
-Even if you don’t want to buy from a broker, just mentioning broker prices will often change attitudes in the showroom.
-Take printed quotes with you to show the salesman.
+Check car broker prices – they’re easy to obtain online.
+Even if you don’t want to buy from a broker, just mentioning the prices they offer will often change attitudes in the showroom.
+Take printed quotes with you to show the salesperson.

 Remain cool, calm and polite and make an effort to be friendly.
 It’s good to smile, use the salesperson’s name and chat about subjects other than the deal.
 When it comes to figures, though, it pays to be firm.